RosettaCommons/documentation/scripting_documentation/PyRosetta/PyRosetta.md

         $ git clone http://login@graylab.jhu.edu/download/PyRosetta/git/release/PyRosetta.namespace.mac.release.git
         ```
 3. From within the main PyRosetta directory, run `$ source SetPyRosettaEnvironment.sh` or append it to your .bashrc file and source that.
-4. Test your PyRosetta installation by running the line `import rosetta; rosetta.init()` in PyRosetta.
+4. Test your PyRosetta installation by running the line `import rosetta; rosetta.init()` in Python.
 Output should be about the PyRosetta version and random seed.
-    - Exiting the PyRosetta prior to running Python should help avoid path issues or confirm that your path is properly set.
+    - Exiting the PyRosetta directory prior to running Python should help avoid path issues or confirm that your path is properly set.

+## Quick Start Guide for Windows
+Note: Windows is seldom supported in the Rosetta community.
+Requires Python 2.7.

+1. Obtain a [[license|http://c4c.uwc4c.com/express_license_technologies/pyrosetta]] for PyRosetta.
+2. Download and unzip a copy of PyRosetta from [[here|http://www.pyrosetta.org/dow]].
+3. Test your PyRosetta installation by running the line `import rosetta; rosetta.init()` in Python.
+Output should be about the PyRosetta version and random seed.

 **Namespace vs. monolith:** According to Sergey, in the namespace build each C++ namespace has its own shared library which the kernel needs to load, resolve symbols, and so on.
 Hence, importing in the namespace build is IO heavy.